wzmsltw/BSN-boundary-sensitive-network.pytorch/README.md

 # Prerequisites

-These code is  implemented in Pytorch 0.4.1 + Python2.
+These code is  implemented in Pytorch 0.4.1 + Python2 + tensorboardX.
 Thus please install Pytorch first.

 # Code and Data Preparation